kvshud/AG_SS25/README.md

 # Office Hours

-I will have office hours on Tuesday and Thursday from 10:00-11:30 AM.
+I will have office hours on Mondays and Tuesdays from 03:30-05:00 PM.
 You can also email me to set up an appointment.

 # Schedule